David Jacks (businessman): Personal life and death

-Death

-In 1907, Jacks retired from the landowning business, turning his holdings over to a corporation controlled by his children.
 He died on January 11, 1909, at his home in Monterey, at the age of 86.
 He was buried at the City of Monterey Cemetery (or Cementerio El Encinal).

 Legacy

 Jacks last surviving heir, Margaret Anna Jacks (1874-1962), died in April 1962, and the remainder of his estate passed to various colleges and universities in California.
 The gift to Stanford University was the largest at the time since the founding grant, with two endowed professorships and a building in the main quad named for the family.